Social Icons

 Critiqued But Not Guided

-A few weeks ago, a friend who had recently been appointed as the Head of the Science Department (HoD) reached out to me.
-He was feeling the weight of his new responsibilities, especially when it came to classroom observations.
-The principal of the school had instructed all HoDs to ensure that their feedback was valuable and contributed to improving teaching quality.
+He was already feeling the weight of his new responsibilities, especially when it came to classroom observations.
+The principal of the school had instructed all HoDs in his school to ensure that their feedback was valuable and contributed to improving teaching quality.

 Knowing that I had served as a HoD before, he asked for my advice.

-His concern was genuine – he did not want to fall into the trap of offering vague or meaningless feedback.
+His concern was genuine.
+He did not want to fall into the trap of offering vague or meaningless feedback.
 This conversation took me back to my own experience of being observed as a teacher and receiving comments that were anything but useful.

 Meaningful Feedback